The Holidays: An Opportunity to Navigate Family Dynamics in a Mindful Way

 3. Set Gentle Boundaries

 Hakomi encourages honoring your needs while being attuned to others.
 Setting boundaries that are clear and gentle during holiday interactions can help maintain emotional balance.
 Communicating your limits actually means taking care of yourself—and if you can do so compassionately and relationally, you’re less likely to alienate others whose needs are different than your own.
-For example, you might say, "I need to step away for a bit, but I’d love to reconnect later” or “I’m not really up for having this conversation.
-If you all would like to continue it, I can step away; if you’re up for changing the subject, I’d love to stay and chat about something else.”
+For example, you might say, "I need to step away for a bit, but I’d love to reconnect later.”
+In some cases, like when there’s been severe abuse, use, or disrespect, you actually need to have bigger boundaries: like not speaking to someone at all for whatever length of time.
+It often feels best to make these boundaries in a mindful and empowered way, too!
+Sometimes staying connected with yourself means disconnecting from someone else.

 4. Slow Things Down: